insure logo

 Low-cost car insurance after a DUI in North Carolina

-Being labeled a high-risk driver after a DUI usually means paying much more for car insurance.
-However, some insurers are less expensive than others.
-The table below shows which companies in North Carolina offer the most affordable rates after a DUI conviction.
+A DUI places you in the high-risk driver category, which usually leads to much higher premiums.
+Still, some insurers in North Carolina are more affordable than others.
+The table below shows which companies offer the lowest average rates after a DUI conviction.

 CompanyAverage annual premiumNew rate after accident$ Increase% Increase